"Hypocrisy Eventually Trumps Salvation"

 SALVATION BOULEVARD is the creation of writer-director George Ratliff, who admits having been raised in an evangelical home, but that he has rejected organized religion as an adult.
 As such, his agenda is blatantly clear.
 This is a movie that most discerning viewers should avoid, both as a middling attack on faith and an outright disappointment comically.
 Its simultaneous limited release in theatres and presence in On Demand on Cable TV at least helps ensure the movie won’t reach and affect negatively as many people as other wider releases with foul content.

+SALVATION BOULEVARD, a bigoted satire, stars Pierce Brosnan as megachurch televangelist Dan Day.
+Day accidentally shoots a famous atheist after engaging in a public and televised debate with him.
+After the debate, the atheist even admitted that Day was the first minister he ever felt matched his intellect in a debate on faith and belief in God.
+After Day shoots Blaylock, believing he’s dead, but actually just putting him in a short-term coma, he tries to cover up the incident.
+Carl, one of Day’s top followers was there at the shooting.
+Things start to spin out of control when another follower kidnaps Carl and threatens to kill him if he doesn’t clear the pastor’s name.
 After the first half hour shows the pastor successfully debate the atheist, SALVATION BOULEVARD starts to unravel.
 By halfway, the movie’s tone becomes more shrill, manic and over-the-top.
 Almost every character starts behaving more manically and less realistically until the movie loses all plausibility and becomes a disappointing case of “what might have been.”
 SALVATION BOULEVARD will please neither believers nor non-believers and includes plenty of foul language and an endorsement of marijuana use.